Private Assets Support

 Update your online account credentials

-Update Your STRATA IRA account records
+Update your STRATA self-directed account records

 For security purposes, any updates to STRATA IRA account-related information (such as mailing address, phone number, or other account details) must be submitted by the accountholder using the Information Change Request—IRA Account form.